 In the last month, Michael Scharkow and I have worked on a new R-package called

 specr.
 The goal was to facilitate specification curve analyses (also called multiverse analyses).
-The idea behind a specification curve analysis stems from the observation that a researchers has many degrees of freedom when conducting a quantitative analysis of a data set.
+The idea behind a specification curve analysis stems from the observation that a researcher has many degrees of freedom when conducting a quantitative analysis of a data set and sometimes, we do not really know how different decisions may impact the results.

 Fig 1.
 A visualization of the garden of forking paths.